 Eating and drinking

 We love stopping here for 2 reasons – the magnificent views from the terrace and the very friendly hostess called Heidi.
-And did I mention the best Kaspressknödel (pressed cheese dumplings) in Tirol?
+(Sadly, Heidi left at the end of 2018.
+Watch this space for a review of the new hosts.)
+I just hope they’ll still serve the best Kaspressknödel (pressed cheese dumplings) in Tirol?

-- This guide about ski food in Austria will give your more of an idea of what to expect from ski resort kitchens.
+- This guide about ski food in Austria will give you more of an idea of what to expect from ski resort kitchens.

 Alpengasthof Halsmarter is the biggest of the three restaurants with direct access to the slopes in the Glungezer ski resort.
 Its menu is varied, with really good pizza with a super thin crust.